mark-hahn/web-browser/README.md

 ## Search for selected text

-If you are in a text file you can search for selected text in google using a single keystroke.
-The google search results will appear in a new tab.
-Execute the command `web-browser:search-google` (default keybinding is `ctrl-H`).
+If you are in a text file you can search for selected text in google or devdocs.io using a single keystroke.
+The search results will appear in a new tab.
+Execute the command `web-browser:search-google-it` (default keybinding is `ctrl-H`) or the command `web-browser:search-devdocs-it` (default keybinding is `ctrl-alt-H`).

+Note: before using devdocs.io you must go to the site (devdocs.io) while in Atom and select which technologies to include in the search.
+If you don't you will always get "no results" when searching.

 ## Show all web pages in a right pane